Raisul191491/Raisul191491/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is MD.
 Raisul Islam
 ========================================================================================================================================

-Future software engineer and lifetime book enthusiast
+Software engineer and lifetime book enthusiast
 -----------------------------------------------------

 An undergrad student of Shahjalal University of Science and Technology, studying Software Engineering.
 Currently at the beginning of 4th year, enrolled in a internship program at **Vivasoft Limited**.